 Whether from a Federal or private sponsor, every sponsored award typically has unique terms and conditions.
 Please ensure that you read through your award and become familiar with its terms and conditions, paying particular attention to the period of performance, reporting deadlines, and deliverable requirements.

 There are two ways to obtain your grant financial report:

 - Every PI is set up to receive automated monthly reports for their grant(s) via a SharePoint folder.
 The SharePoint folder is labeled with the unique grant designation and name, and is typically shared with the PI within one week of formal EDORDA setup in Oracle.
 The reports are generated on or around the 10th of every month and are valid through the end of the previous month (e.g., the financial report valid through April 30th is generated on May 10th).

-- If required, an off-cycle report can be requested by emailing Wesley Court, Post Award Analyst.
+- If required, an off-cycle report can be requested by emailing Wesley Court, Director of Post Award Administration.

 Q I am budgeted for at least one type of faculty salary on my grant (e.g., summer salary, AY salary, course release, or stipend).
 How do I request this salary?

 PIs must formally request and sign off on all faculty salary requests paid from Federal or private grants.
-This can be done by completing the Time and Effort Form and submitting it to Wesley Court, Post Award Analyst.
+This can be done by completing the Time and Effort Form and submitting it to Wesley Court, Director of Post Award Administration.

 Q Can I purchase equipment or supplies for a sponsored project near the end of the period of performance?